wscneto/cbr-medical-diagnosis/README.md

 # cbr-medical-diagnosis
-Implementation of a Case-Based Reasoning system for medical diagnosis .
+Implementation of a Case-Based Reasoning system for medical diagnosis.